MONDAY, MARCH 13

-- Explain code and design implementation strategies for different regions of the country.
+- Acquaint attendees with the code and design implementation strategies for different regions of the country.

-Tatiana Guimaraes, Senior Associate, Perkins + Will & Southern Ellis LEED AP, Healthcare Fellow, HKS, Inc.
+Tatiana Guimaraes, Senior Associate, Perkins + Will; Southern Ellis, LEED AP, Healthcare Fellow, HKS

-This session aims to engage the next generation of health care design leaders while equipping them to advance the health care built environment.
-Join the conversation about and with the next generation of professionals in our field.
-The Emerging Professionals Forum is intended to provide a setting to spur interaction between the future leaders.
-The discussion will also link these future leaders with current leaders to create opportunities for mentorship and continued growth.
+This forum will engage the next generation of health care design leaders and equip them to advance the health care built environment.
+Join the conversation about and with the next generations of professionals in the field.
+The Emerging Professionals Forum is intended to provide a setting to spur on interaction between future leaders.

 - Identify issues relevant to developing future leaders in health care design.